derektypist/derek-dhammaloka-personal-profile/README.md

 The contact section provides links to my GitHub Profile, social media (Facebook, LinkedIn, YouTube and Pinterest) and Professional Organisations (e.g. British
 Computer Society).

+When the user hovers on the navbar, the background color changes to seagreen.

 ### User Stories